-\The target allocation to infrastructure is 9.3%.
+\The target allocation to infrastructure is 9.8%.

-- 24. This asset allocation is aimed at achieving appropriate returns to meet the Fund Target Return within acceptable risk parameters.
+23. This asset allocation is aimed at achieving appropriate returns to meet the Fund Target Return within acceptable risk parameters.
 The Fund's actual allocation may vary from this according to market circumstances, relative performance and cash flow requirements.
-The ranges will be kept under regular review and, if it appears likely that these limits might be breached because of market movements, reference will be made to the independent adviser in the first instance and the situation reported to a meeting of the Pensions Working Party. - 25.
-The asset allocation currently favours "growth" assets, primarily equities, as they are expected to deliver higher returns to help the Fund achieve the Fund Target Return.
+The ranges will be kept under regular review and, if it appears likely that these limits might be breached because of market movements, reference will be made to a meeting of the Pensions Working Party for advice.

+- 24. The asset allocation currently favours "growth" assets, primarily equities, as they are expected to deliver higher returns to help the Fund achieve the Fund Target Return.
 The Fund also invests in "income" assets to deliver secure and predictable income over the long term.
 These may include infrastructure, property and fixed income.
 Inflation is a long-term risk factor and the Fund explicitly seeks investments in this category which will help to mitigate that.
-Finally, the Fund allocates to liquid assets such as cash and short-term bonds in order to increase diversification and ensure cash is always available to pay benefits at any time.
-This allows the Fund to continue to implement a long-term investment strategy. - 26.
+Finally, the Fund allocates to liquid assets such as cash and short-term bonds in order to ensure cash is always available to pay benefits at any time.
+This allows the Fund to continue to implement a long-term investment strategy. - 25.
 The asset allocation is regularly reviewed to consider whether it is appropriate to change the mix of assets.
-This was last done in January 2024 and approved by the Pension Fund Committee in March 2024.
+This was last done in January 2023.

-5. Investment Strategy
+Investment Strategy